oracle/db-sharding/container-based-sharding-deployment/samples/container-files/docker-container-files/README.md

 Refer to the relevant section depending on whether you want to deploy the Oracle Globally Distributed Database using System-Managed Sharding or User-Defined Sharding.

-### Deploy Oracle Globally Distributed Database with System Sharding
+### Deploy Oracle Globally Distributed Database with System-Managed Sharding

 Refer to [Sample Oracle Globally Distributed Database with System-Managed Sharding deployed manually using Docker Containers](./docker-sharded-database-with-system-sharding.md) to deploy a sample Oracle Globally Distributed Database with system-managed sharding using docker containers.